Northwest Joint Regional Correctional Facility: History

 The 508th Military Police Battalion (I/R) was constituted on 29 July 1921 in the Organized Reserves as the 308th Military Police Battalion.
 The battalion was withdrawn from the Organized Reserves on 1 January 1938 and allotted to the Regular Army.
 The battalion was redesignated on 1 June 1940 as the 508th Military Police Battalion.
 The battalion was activated on 20 March 1944 at Fort Sam Houston, Texas, and arrived in the European Theater in December 1944.
 It initially served in England where in January 1945, it was transferred to the newly formed 15th Army.
 In mid-March, the 508th was moved to France and attached to 1st Army.
 The battalion participated in the final drive of the allied armies into Germany performing traffic control, operation of straggler control points, and suppression of violence between Russian and Polish displaced persons and German Civilians in and around the area of Dueren, Germany.
 The battalion was reorganized and redesignated 20 October 1947 as the 508th Military Police Service Battalion.
 During 1945–51 the battalion and its subordinate companies were located in the Stetten Kaserne, Dachau Strasse, responsible for law and order operations in the locale and on the Munich and Garmisch Military Posts.
 The battalion was inactivated 1 July 1964 in Germany, and reactivated 25 August 1967 at Fort Riley, Kansas.
 Companies A, B, C, and D were inactivated 1 November 1970, followed by the Headquarters and Headquarters Detachment on 29 March 1973.

 In October 2008, the Regional Corrections facility was realigned under the Army Corrections Command.
 On 30 April 2009, the memorandum of agreement between all services as directed by BRAC 2005, established the partnership with the Consolidated Naval Brig Miramar Detachment Puget Sound, as the Northwestern Joint Regional Correctional Facility.

 In the second half of 2019, it was announced that the NWJRCF would be demolished for the construction of a new facility to be built on the same site.
 A ceremony to commemorate the closure of the (old) NWJRCF and celebrate the groundbreaking for the (new) NWJRCF facility was held on 3 March 2020.

+In February 2025, Upon their arrival, the 508th MP BN (D) established what is now known as Task Force Guardian.
+Their joint team, composed of U.S. Army, U.S. Navy and U.S. Marines personnel with a variety of specialties, is responsible for providing internal and external security while illegal aliens await their safe and humane return to their home countries.

+“Many of our personnel have never operated in a joint environment, but task force leadership built a cohesive team quickly and we felt welcomed from day one,” said U.S. Army Lt.
+Col. Travis Nicholson, 508th MP BN (D) commander and former Task Force Guardian commander.
+“Specifically, as a multi-component Army element within the Joint Task Force, our voices were heard and helped quickly shape operations to ensure illegal aliens are safe, secure and humanely treated.”